 The book based on the survey of Hungarian festivals in 2006 (Fesztivál-világ: Festival-World) contained a chapter with the design of a rating system: that can be considered an early antecedent.
 The actual scheme is being managed and supervised by the Hungarian Festival Association, with the involvement of the Budapest Observatory.

 A few clues to this site:

 The page Regisztrált fesztiválok contains the list of registered festivals.
-Registration is voluntary.
-It is free of charge for members of the Festival Association, others pay HUF 5000 + vat for the first entry and HUF 3000 + vat for updating a festival's registration after a new edition.
+Registration is voluntary. but obligatory for members of the Festival Association.
+These latter need not pay, for others there is a fee of HUF 5000 + vat for the first entry and HUF 3000 + vat for updating a festival's registration after a new edition.
 The process is largely automated.
 Approval of registration is done by the management of the programme.
 The data sheet (adatlap) at the end of each entry contains the information provided by the respective festival.

 The page on statistics (Statisztika) offers periodical summaries of the data on the registered festivals.

-The Minősítés page provides introduction to the rating system.
-This process, too, is voluntary, involving financial contribution of the festivals to the expenses of the two or three monitors who administer the assessment along a complex standard scoring scheme, consisting of 19 aspects - the annotated list is available in Hungarian on the Minősítés page.
+The Minősítés page provides introduction to the qualifying/rating system.
+This process is entirely voluntary, involving financial contribution of the festivals to the expenses of the monitor - sometimes two - who administers the assessment along a complex standard scoring scheme, consisting of 23 aspects - the annotated list is available in Hungarian on the Minősítés page.
 Besides percentage scores, monitors make written notes, too.
-These have been communicated to the festival organisers in a slightly edited form (preserving the anonymity of specific remarks).
+These are communicated to the festival organisers.
+A summary of the assessment is displayed onthe Minősített fesztiválok page.

 To achieve a closer correspondence to the European label scheme of EFFE, the system underwent a general rehaul in 2014.
 For further information write to firstname.lastname@example.org